Art Space Japan: Miyazaki Hayao & Studio Ghibli

 Inaccessible during winter due to heavy snow, Kamikochi is open to the public from mid-April to mid-November.
 Accommodation inside is always in high demand, of which, the Kamikochi Imperial Hotel is an iconic location and said to be the inspiration for the hotel featured in the film.
 Kamikochi is one of our favourite locations in Central Japan and one best enjoyed by staying there overnight.
 For accommodation listings, see our ‘Kamikochi Area’ hotel page.

-Set to open in autumn 2022, ‘Ghibli Park’ in Aichi Prefecture is likely to be one of Japan’s most popular destinations.
-The park will be located on former site of the ‘2005 World Expo’ and current location of Satsuki and Mei’s house in Moricoro Park in Nagoya – as discussed above.
+Originally set to open in autumn 2022, the offical opening of ‘Ghibli Park’ in Aichi Prefecture has been delayed until 2023 due to COVID-19.
+The positive news is that some areas of the park will have a ‘soft opening’ in 2022, followed by the official opening in the following year and full opening in 2024.
+Certain to become one of Japan’s most popular destinations, the park will be located on former site of the ‘2005 World Expo’ and current location of Satsuki and Mei’s house in Moricoro Park in Nagoya – as discussed above.

 The park’s design is prioritising being as environmentally-friendly as possible with an integration of park attractions within the existing landscape with trails and paths leading through forests and spaces and onto the next attraction.
 Details remain thin but reassured, we will update this page as soon as they’re available!